jrebecchi/NUSID/README.md

 $ npm install
 ```

-Then you need to edit the `app.js` file to enter your email and [MongoDB](https://www.mongodb.com/) informations :
+Then you need to edit the `app.js` file to enter your email and [MongoDB](https://www.mongodb.com/) information:

 * [MongoDB](https://www.mongodb.com/) configuration (where will be stored the users)